Peqsyn/ComputerVision/ubuntu-gpu-setup/linuxConfigGPU.md

 		3. Login with your username and password
 		4. Stop X server by executing sudo service lightdm stop
 		5. Perform the install instructions
+		* to restart GUI use sudo service lightdm start
 4. Install Ubuntu system dependencies
 	1. Open up terminal
 	2. Run the following [setup.sh](setup.sh) with the following command chmod +x /path/to/setup.sh